Knguyen-dev/cs-notes/programming/languages/SQL/3_CRUD.md

 ```

 ## Reading/Querying with SELECT:
-Use 'SELECT' and 'FROM' keywords to indicate the columns you're getting, and the table you're targetting.
+Use 'SELECT' and 'FROM' keywords to indicate the columns you're getting, and the table you're targeting.
 Here I put a '*' to indicate we want all columns.
 In our second query we get all of the rows, but only get the 'name' column.
 ```
 SELECT * FROM bands;